 Around the world, there are one billion people with disabilities.
-Of these one billion people, 800 million live in developing countries, and more than half are women.
+Of these one billion people, 800 million live in low and middle income countries, and more than half are women.
 In many countries, people with disabilities face stigma and discrimination on a daily basis and are denied basic human rights.
 And right now these rights are more under threat than ever – but you can take action to change this.